conelton/downloadmorejan/README.md

 ## Deployment

 Once built, the contents of the `build` and `static` directories contain all of the resources needed to deploy the website.
-All files can be served staticly.
+All files can be served statically.

 The latest build can be downloaded, extracted and deployed as-is.
 Go to [the latest release](http://github.com/conelton/downloadmorejan/releases/latest) and download `downloadmorejan-<version>.tar.gz`.